 Nadine Smith is the Executive Director of Equality Florida, the state's largest organization dedicated to ending discrimination based on sexual orientation and gender identity.
+In 2022, she was named to the Time100, TIME's annual list of the 100 most influential people in the world

 An award-winning journalist turned organizer, Nadine was one of four national co-chairs of the 1993 March on Washington.
 She was part of the historic meeting between then - President Clinton - the first Oval Office meeting between a sitting President and LGBTQ community leaders.
 She served on the founding board of the International Gay and Lesbian Youth Organization.